 - dental problems

-People with heartburn and gastroesophageal reflux disease (GERD) also are at increased risk.
+People with heartburn (gastroesophageal reflux) and gastroesophageal reflux disease (GERD) also are at increased risk.

 - chest pain

 - blue discoloration of the skin

 - cough, possibly with green sputum, blood, or a foul odor

 - bad breath

 If you have any of these symptoms, contact your doctor and let them know if you’ve recently inhaled any food or liquids.

 Anyone that is exhibiting these symptoms should use caution and contact their doctor.
 However, it is especially critical that a child under 2 years old, or an adult over the age of 65, get medical attention and a quick diagnosis.
 If you are coughing up colored sputum or have a lingering fever over 102° in addition to the symptoms mentioned above, do not hesitate to go to the emergency room.